 An inclusive, nature-based, flexible-format curriculum for K–Grade 8

->

-> This multi-week curriculum will engage your students in exciting, hands-on, nature-based science whether they are at home, in a nearby park, or in their schoolyard with you.
+Science of Massachusetts is a multi-week curriculum that will engage your students in exciting, hands-on, nature-based science whether they are at home, in a nearby park, or in their schoolyard with you.
 This is a wonderful way to help your students get outside for a healthy dose of nature, even when field trips or in-person learning are not possible.

->

-> Support is available for districts with financial challenges, and our curriculum is designed to be accessible to all learners.
+Support is available for districts with financial challenges, and our curriculum is designed to be accessible to all learners.
 Professional development will also be available to support teachers implementing the curriculum for the first time.

 Tightly aligned to the Massachusetts Science Frameworks, all lessons are designed with flexibility and ease-of-use in mind and can support various class formats (remote, hybrid, in-person).
 Mass Audubon educators can lead these lessons, or classroom teachers may use the curriculum materials to lead them independently.

 - All lessons begin with an engaging 5-8-minute video that introduces the topic and can be viewed together or as homework.

 - Students are introduced to scientists and students from a variety of backgrounds in locations throughout Massachusetts.

 - A field journaling assignment follows, inviting students to connect with the natural environment wherever they are, even from inside if they cannot safely go outdoors.

 - Following the field journaling assignment, a synchronous lesson—either online or in-person—allows time for students to share their observations and results from the activities they did, deepen their understanding of the topic, and practice their science skills together.